SIMEXP/niak/pipe_connectome.md

  % This option is useful when scrubbing is used, and the resulting time series may be too short. opt_g.min_nb_vol = 100;

- % Specify to the grabber to prepare the files for the region growing pipeline
- % opt_g.type_files = 'glm_connectome';
+ % Specify to the grabber to prepare the files for the connectome pipeline opt_g.type_files = 'glm_connectome';
  files_in.fmri = niak_grab_fmri_preprocess('/home/pbellec/demo_niak_preproc/',opt_g).fmri;
 ```